Find The Value Of The Expression. The Value Is

 Decoding Mathematical Expressions: Finding the Value and Mastering the Fundamentals

 Finding the value of a mathematical expression is a fundamental skill in mathematics, forming the bedrock for more advanced concepts.
-This comprehensive guide will delve into various methods for evaluating expressions, focusing on the order of operations (PEMDAS/BODMAS), handling different types of numbers, and tackling more complex scenarios.
+Even so, this full breakdown will break down various methods for evaluating expressions, focusing on the order of operations (PEMDAS/BODMAS), handling different types of numbers, and tackling more complex scenarios.
 Whether you're a student brushing up on your skills or an adult seeking to refresh your mathematical knowledge, this article will equip you with the tools and understanding necessary to confidently solve any mathematical expression.

 Understanding the Order of Operations (PEMDAS/BODMAS)